nus-cs2103-AY1920S2/duke/docs/README.md

 * You can mark the task as done.

 ### List Tasks
-* You can ist the tasks out to see.
+* You can list the tasks out to see.

 ### Storing tasks to `task.txt`
 * You can store the list of tasks into hard disk in the file `task.txt`.

+### Sorting tasks
+* You would not required to sort the tasks manually. <br/>
+Duke will sort the tasks according to date and time first.
+If it is same for both tasks, <br/> Duke will sort them according to their descriptions in alphabetical order.

 ## Usage